zullum/aivideogen/PRD.md

 # Product Requirements Document (PRD)

 ### **Product Name (Working Title):**
-Vidify AI - Your Personal AI Video Generator
+Vidify AI - Your Personal AI Short Video Cloner

 ### **Objective:**
 To create a clean, intuitive, and powerful web-based application that allows users to generate short, high-quality videos from text prompts using advanced AI models.
 The platform should provide a seamless experience from prompt to final video, with a personal library for users to manage their creations.